Since U Been Gone: Reception and accolades

 Stephen Thompson of NPR Music was disappointed with the music video because it "undercuts its message to an alarming degree: The words say 'Since you've been gone / I can breathe for the first time,' but the pictures say, 'Breaking up with you necessitates destroying all of your property.'"
 On the other hand, Johnni Macke of E! felt the video was amusing and Clarkson was "at her rocker prime."
 She added, "It features the tomboy side of the singer messing up her ex's closet, destroying his bed and getting some major revenge by destroying his place."
 At the 2005 MTV Video Music Awards, the music video received nominations for three awards; it won Best Female Video and Best Pop Video, and received a nomination for the Viewer's Choice Awards but lost to Green Day's "Boulevard of Broken Dreams".
 MusicOMH ranked the music video as the 86th best video of the last decade.
 In February 2012, the music video received a Pop-Up Video treatment by VH1 which shows "pops up" bubbles containing trivia, witticisms and borderline sexual innuendos throughout the video.

+As of August 2026, for unknown reasons, the music video on YouTube is currently blocked in the Czech Republic, Denmark, Iceland, Slovakia, and the United States.